Skip to main content

 About Boa Nova

-Boa Nova National Park, established in 2010, protects approximately 1,060 hectares along the Atlantic coast in Bahia state, northeastern Brazil, representing one of the country's smallest but ecologically significant national parks.
-The park preserves a unique mosaic of coastal ecosystems including Atlantic Forest fragments, restinga (coastal scrubland), mangroves, dunes, rocky shores, and marine environments.
+Boa Nova National Park, established in June 2010, protects approximately 12,065 hectares in the inland mountains of Bahia state, northeastern Brazil, representing one of the country's ecologically significant national parks at a unique biome transition zone.
+[1] The park preserves a mosaic of ecosystems at the intersection of Atlantic Forest and Caatinga biomes, including dense montane forest, submontane semideciduous forest, and caatinga dry scrubland.
 Located near the town of Boa Nova, approximately 500 kilometers southwest of Salvador, the park protects critical habitat for endangered species including the maned sloth, black-fronted piping guan, and numerous endemic Atlantic Forest species.
 The park's creation represented recognition of the Atlantic Forest's biodiversity crisis, with over 90% of the original biome already destroyed.

 Wildlife Ecosystems